What is Teletherapy?

 Yes.
 Licensed counselors are ethically and legally bound to a privacy protection law called HIPAA.

-When working with a counselor through teletherapy, they will likely ask you to use their secure, HIPAA compliant video platform.
-Your counselor will also be in a private, secure place for the video session with you.
+When working with a counselor through teletherapy, they will likely ask you to use their secure, HIPAA-compliant video platform.
+Your counselor will be in a private, secure place for the video session.
 Your risk for a privacy breach will largely be in your hands.
-If you open up your computer in Starbucks for a session, your session will not be private.
+If you open up your computer in Starbucks, your session will not be private.
 If you go to a quiet, private space, your privacy will be protected just as it would be in a traditional session.

 Does Teletherapy work as well as traditional counseling?